Happy 25th, COOL CATS!

 So now I had a site and domain name but nowhere to really host it.
 It took a few months but the site, in all its rudimentary glory, actually gained traction on AOL due to, well, everyone using AOL.
 It was THE main ISP back then, at least in the USA, with its own chat rooms—which is how a lot of people found the site.
 Eventually someone who worked at a hosting company found my site and offered me a deal for site hosting.
 With his help I moved the site to their server (and merged the three “sites” into one), hooked the domain name…and the cohesive COOL CATS site was finally unleashed.

 Without the safety net of AOL, I was now on my own as far as people finding the site.
-I wasn’t much for chat rooms outside of AOL and in fact, I still used it as my ISP because high-speed internet wasn’t available where I lived.
+I wasn’t much for chat rooms outside of AOL and in fact, I continued to use it as my ISP because high-speed internet still wasn’t available where I lived.
 So I plugged my site at every opportunity.
 Back then Yahoo was the preferred search engine (Google didn’t exist yet) so I learned rather quickly how SEO, or search engine optimization, worked and how to “trick” Yahoo into bumping the site up in rankings.
 That was fun while it lasted—Yahoo put the kibosh on that system after awhile.
 But by then, people were finding the site organically.

 The whole point of this site was for me to connect with other Fox Cougar and Thunderbird owners.
 Surely someone who lived beyond the ass end of Ohio loved these cars just as much as I did.
 Pretty soon I started to hear from owners that were just as passionate about their cars, some even more so.
 They’d send photos (sometimes by snail mail!) and write lengthy emails and/or letters.